IVF Surrogacy Services - Melbourne, VIC | Newlife IVF

 Finding a surrogate can be difficult, but it’s certainly not impossible.
 In Victoria, a surrogate must meet a couple of criteria.
 First, the surrogate must be altruistic — that is, they cannot be paid for carrying the pregnancy beyond reimbursement for pregnancy-related expenses (e.g. medical costs, travel expenses).
 Second, the surrogate cannot both contribute the egg and carry the pregnancy.
 The egg must be contributed from the intended mother of the child or from a donor.

 Unfortunately, Newlife IVF is not permitted to assist you in finding a surrogate (nor can any other IVF provider).
 However, our counsellors can certainly orientate you to the Victorian surrogacy community and provide support and information as you look for a potential surrogate.
 It is important to note that you cannot publicly advertise for a surrogate — you will need to look for a surrogate via your network of family and friends, or via online sources.
-The Victorian Assisted Reproductive Treatment Authority (VARTA) provides comprehensive advice on how to navigate the process.
-Other organisations that can also provide assistance include Growing Families and Surrogacy Australia.
+Organisations that can assist you in navigating this process include Growing Families, Surrogacy Australia and The Health Regulator.

 Once an appropriate surrogate is found, all the people involved must receive counselling and independent legal advice.
 Like standard IVF processes, everyone involved needs to have a police check and a child protection order.
 The intended parent(s) and surrogate must also seek approval from the Patient Review Panel, who will determine whether the arrangement is appropriate.